Find a Legal Entity Identifier

 Top Tip: Enter your company name and see which LEIs exist across your organisation group

-What is the Search LEI tool?
+What is the LEI Search tool?

-What can you use LEI search for?
+What can you use the LEI number lookup for?

 You can lookup an organization within the global LEI database by its company name, LEI code, ISIN or BIC code.
 You can initiate new LEI registrations, renew LEIs or transfer them directly from the LEI lookup results table.
 If your LEI has lapsed, follow the instructions on how to reactivate it, and remember, RapidLEI staff are here here to help when needed.

-What can the LEI search results show you?
+What do the LEI search results show?

 LEI search results include detailed legal entity reference data.
 For example, the organization’s legal and HQ address, and the current status of both the LEI and the organization incorporation.
 You can view its corporate structure to determine whether the organization has parent or children companies within the corporate group.
 This is useful for company verification and KYC (Know Your Customer).